 Are credit card & electronic payments HIPAA-compliant?

 HIPAA refers to protected health information (PHI), such as diagnosis and treatment details.
-If you are using an independent payment processor that has access only to the client's name and amount paid, then this is not PHI.
+If you are using an independent payment processor that has access only to the client's name and amount paid, then this is not PHI, and HIPAA does not apply.
 It is essentially the same level of disclosure as depositing the client's check into your bank account.

 However, if the payment processor has access to other client information, such as diagnosis, treatment notes, procedure codes, etc. - as is the case with practice management software - you will need a business associate agreement (BAA).
 If a BAA is not offered to you at sign-up, inquire about it.